 ‘Disable cache queries for logged in users‘ comes enabled by default, if not enable the following option for desired behavior of WordPress.
 It must be enabled, leave the rest and hit the save button.

 Skip the object cache as default settings are already optimized.

 Browser Cache is important.
 You should apply Browser Cache options carefully as per the given below screenshots.
 And don’t forget to hit the Save all settings button.

 Do you know, Browser Cache can also be enabled without using a plugin?
 Read Leverage Browser Caching without plugin in WordPress to know more.

 Bonus: If you are using the WordPress SEO by Yoast, go the Extensions Tab and Activate the Yoast extension, it will help both the plugins to integrate in a best possible manner.

 Yep, that’s it.
 Congratulations!
-You have successfully optimized W3 Total Cache plugin for your website.
+You have successfully configured W3 Total Cache WordPress plugin for your website.

 Open your website in another browser and load it 2-3 times, so that plugin start transferring cached content.
 Now it’s time to compare the number of requests, page loading time and page size with your baseline data.
 You will certainly notice huge improvement in your website.

-I hope this guide will help to configure W3 Total Cache WordPress plugin.
-This plugin has a lot of settings and all the settings are in huge detail.
+I hope this guide help you to configure W3 Total Cache WordPress plugin for best performance.
+This plugin has a lot of settings and all the settings are in huge details.
 I tried to cover all necessary setting which are useful for making your WordPress site really fast.
-If have any question regarding this setup, feel free to write in comment section below.
+If have any question regarding how to configure W3 Total Cache WordPress plugin, feel free to write in comment section below.
 I will be happy to help.